How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 We’ve been lucky enough to enjoy hundreds of traditional French breakfasts over the years (and some not-so-traditional ones as well), and have used all of those memories of cafes, boulangeries, and hotel buffets to create this guide to enjoying breakfast in France.

-Here’s how to enjoy a typical French breakfast, whether you’ll be eating breakfast at a hotel in Paris or a cafe in Nice!
+Here’s how to enjoy a traditional French breakfast, whether you’ll be eating breakfast at a hotel in Paris, a cafe in Nice, or even someone’s home!

 kate storm drinking coffee at a cafe in paris france breakfast

-As a visitor to the country, odds are high that you’ll want to eat some of your breakfasts in France at an idyllic, outdoor cafe.
+When traveling to France, odds are high that you’ll want to eat some of your French breakfast at an idyllic, outdoor cafe.

 Here’s what you’re likely to find there!